rennpy/rennpy/README.md

-# I'm Bani, also known as c
+# I'm Bani
-You might know me from my Aliucord themes, or Pyoncord
+yeah thats about it